OPMDG/opm-doc/probes/check_pgactivity.rst

  Check the data delta between a cluster and its Hot standbys.

- You must give two or more hosts' connection parameters.
+ You must give the connection parameters for two or more clusters.

- Perfdata returns the data delta in bytes between the master and all given Hot standbys.
+ Perfdata returns the data delta in bytes between the master and each Hot standby listed.

- Critical and Warning thresholds can takes one or two values separated by a comma.
-If only one value given, it applies on both received and replayed data.
+ Critical and Warning thresholds can take one or two values separated by a comma.
+If only one value given, it applies to both received and replayed data.
- If two values given, the first one applies on received data, the second one on replayed ones.
-These threshold only accept a size (eg. 2.5G).
+ If two values are given, the first one applies to received data, the second one to replayed data.
+These thresholds only accept a size (eg. 2.5G).

- This service rise a critical if it doesn't find exactly ONE cluster production (ie. critical when 0 or 2 and more masters).
+ This service raises a Critical if it doesn't find exactly ONE valid master cluster (ie. critical when 0 or 2 and more masters).

 \ **streaming_delta**\  (9.1+)

- Check the data delta between a cluster and its standbys in streaming replication.
+ Check the data delta between a cluster and its standbys in Streaming Replication.

- Optionnal argument \ ``--slave``\  allows to specify some slaves that MUST be connected.
-This argument can be used as many time as you need to check multiple slaves connections, or you can specify multiple slaves connections at one time, using comma separated values.
+ Optional argument \ ``--slave``\  allows you to specify some slaves that MUST be connected.
+This argument can be used as many times as desired to check multiple slave connections, or you can specify multiple slaves connections at one time using comma separated values.
 Both methods can be used in a single call.
 The given value must be of the form "APPLICATION_NAME IP".
- Any of those two following examples will check for the presence of two slaves:
+ Either of the following examples will check for the presence of two slaves:

  .. code-block:: perl